dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/release-notes/cpp-11.md

 ### Fixed

 - Fixed an issue where calling `StartCapturing` or `Capture` with `templateName` set to an empty string ("") would result in error `-40103`.
-- Resolved a performance issue where decoding certain specific images could cause unusually high CPU and memory usage.
+- Resolved a performance issue that could cause unusually high CPU and memory usage in some cases.

 ### Changed